jmettraux/aac_magic/src/_descriptions_in.md

 Can be used as a sort of periscope, to look unnoticed through straw or foliage.
 Remember the pole is invisible to most creatures.

-A caster with Magic-1 or better may control the flow of light turning the pole into a microsope or a telescope.
+A caster with `Cast` 1 or better may control the flow of light turning the pole into a microsope or a telescope.

 The caster may consume 1 CP to bend the pole, bow-like, but it won't turn into an endoscope.